As a paying member of re-sources, you have full access to the content below.

-A top-line overview of recycling streams and current recycling capabilities in the world, that will help you understand how to create product for a circular economy.
-Experts and companies offering new solutions for collection and recycling will give you an real understanding of the current end-of-life of your products.
+A top-line overview of recycling streams and current recycling capabilities in the world, that will help you understand how to create products for a circular economy.
+Experts and companies offering new solutions for collection and recycling will give you a real understanding of the current end-of-life of your products.

-Getting down and dirty with recycling and reuse alternatives: from collection of used items and reuse options, to chemical recycling to transform plastics and synthetic waste into virgin plastic.
+Getting down and dirty with recycling and reuse alternatives: from the collection of used items and reuse options to chemical recycling to transform plastics and synthetic waste into virgin plastic.
 A look at the capabilities and technologies available in the market.

 12 - The retailer’s point of view: how CREDO Beauty defines “clean packaging” and sets standards for the US market.